drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L01/slides.md

 Please follow the instructions in the [Snowflake Setup Guide](https://signup.snowflake.com/) to create an account.
 You will also want to do the following once you have access:

 1. Set a budget limit.
+You get $400 in free credits for 30 days.
+Set budget cap to $20, just in case.
 2. Collect your account identifer  <span class="code-span">Profile > Account > View Account Details > Account Identifier</span>
 3. Collect your username and password.
 Snowflake requires MFA now, but you will still need to have a password.